ltrudu/AndroidHeadSetRecordingDemo/README.md

 The demo implements replay with media player and audio track.

-You can select the recording sample rate, the recording gain (not recommended) and/or the replay gain (recommended).
+You can select the recording sample rate, the recording gain (not recommended) and the replay gain (recommended).

 ![screenshot-1722588387859](https://github.com/user-attachments/assets/f6debfd2-9484-403e-8826-56107094bfeb)